 Another important place to start is to remember that you are not at fault for your addiction.
 Addiction isn’t a moral failing.
 Even when we know this, a lot of us might have an overarching sense of guilt for our addictions.
 Continually reminding yourself that it is not your fault will ease feelings of guilt about individual actions you took while you were drinking or using.

 Forgiving yourself doesn’t mean shirking responsibility for the ways you harmed others in active addiction.
 Self-forgiveness and personal responsibility are not mutually exclusive.
 In fact, it helps no one—even the people you wronged—to constantly beat yourself up for past actions.
 It keeps you stuck.
 The best way to atone is to be better, which means acknowledging your actions and then moving forward in a more mindful way.
+The times I’ve taken responsibility for ways I’ve hurt people and took steps to change have been the moments I’ve forgiven myself the most.

 Feelings of guilt and shame are toxic.
 They make people more likely to relapse.
 This creates a cycle of repeated use and continuous guilt.
 If you have trouble forgiving yourself, try reaching out to a supportive person in your life who can help talk you through your shame.
 That person probably forgives you.